Skip to content

 Most visitors see only the Valley of Castles, but Charyn is actually a complex of five distinct canyons, each with its own character:

-Valley of Castles (Dolina Zamkov) — The most famous and accessible section.
+Valley of Castles (Dolina Zamkov) — The most famous and accessible.
 Red sandstone towers and pillars, maintained trail, eco-camp at the river.
 This is what you see in every photo of Charyn Canyon.

-Temirlik Canyon — Formed by the Temirlik River (a right tributary of the Charyn), stretching 11 km with depths up to 160 m.
-“Temir” means “iron” in Turkic — the rocks here have an iron-rich red color.
+Temirlik Canyon — Formed by the Temirlik River (a right tributary), stretching 11 km with depths up to 160 m.
+“Temir” means “iron” in Turkic — the rocks here have an iron-rich red colour.
 The naturalist P.I.
 Marikovsky called it “Nightingale Canyon” for the birdsong.

-Bestamak Canyon — “Five isthmuses” in Kazakh.
+Bestamak Canyon — “Five Isthmuses” in Kazakh.
 An 8 km section at 943 m elevation with vivid red-orange and pink rocks.
 Rich in fossils.
-Less visited, more intimate.
+Fewer visitors, more intimate.

-Yellow (Moon) Canyon (Uzunbulak) — Lighter-colored formations creating an almost lunar landscape.
-Popular for camping, fewer tourists.
+Yellow (Moon) Canyon (Uzunbulak) — Lighter-coloured formations creating an almost lunar landscape.
+Popular for camping, less crowded.

-Red Canyon — Iron-rich sedimentary rocks create the most vivid reds in the system.
+Red Canyon — Iron-rich sedimentary rocks create the most vivid reds in the entire system.

 For visitors with more time, we offer extended tours that explore the less-visited canyons.
-The Temirlik and Bestamak sections in particular reward the extra effort with fewer crowds and equally dramatic geology.
+Temirlik and Bestamak in particular reward the extra effort with fewer crowds and equally dramatic geology.

-The Sogdian ash forest: a relic from another era
+The Sogdian ash forest: a relic from 5 million years ago

-Approximately 20 km from the main canyon, in the Sarytogay area of the park, a grove of Sogdian ash trees (Fraxinus sogdiana) survives from the Paleogene era — approximately 5 million years old as a species.
-This grove, covering about 5,000 hectares, is one of only two known populations in the world, the other being in North America.
+Approximately 20 km from the main canyon, in the Sarytogay area of the park, a grove of Sogdian ash trees (Fraxinus sogdiana) survives from the Paleogene era.
+This grove — covering about 5,000 hectares — is one of only two known populations in the world (the other is in North America).
 The trees thrive in the fluctuating salinity and dryness of the Charyn River floodplain.

 The ash forest is not included in the standard Valley of Castles tour but can be visited on a longer day trip or multi-day excursion.
-It’s a UNESCO-recognized natural monument.
+It is a UNESCO-recognised natural monument.

 Why book a guided Charyn Canyon tour?

-Charyn Canyon is the easiest of the major Almaty day trips to reach independently — the road is paved, the entrance is signed, and the trail is straightforward.
-So why use a guide?
+The canyon is the easiest of the major Almaty day trips to reach independently — the road is paved, the entrance is signed, the trail is straightforward.
+So why book?

 Itinerary